25A0/blob/README.md

 -- This is followed by the version, stored as a 2 byte unsigned integer local version = blob:unpack("I2")

+local author
+if version >= 110 then
--- Since version 1.1 of this file format, there might be a field tagged -- "AUTH", followed by the email-address of the author. local author

-if version >= 110 and blob:bytes(4) == "AUTH" then
+    -- Since version 1.1 of this file format, there might be a field tagged -- "AUTH", followed by the email-address of the author. if blob:bytes(4) == "AUTH" then
-    -- the author's email address is a zero-terminated String author = blob:zerostring() else
+        -- the author's email address is a zero-terminated String author = blob:zerostring()
+    else
-    -- there was no author field, so we want to go back to where we left off -- before we checked the four bytes blob:rollback() end
+        -- there was no author field, so we want to go back to where we left off -- before we checked the four bytes blob:rollback()
+    end
+end

 -- We want to skip padding bytes to the next 16 byte boundary